quantumsnowball/QuantumSnowball/README.md

 - #### [AppleDaily20190823](https://github.com/quantumsnowball/AppleDaily20190823)
 - #### [AppleDaily20190722](https://github.com/quantumsnowball/AppleDaily20190722)
 - #### [AppleDaily20190622](https://github.com/quantumsnowball/AppleDaily20190622)

+### Data Science

+I have done data science and machine learning research in the past.
+Some interesting project are listed here as well.

 <!--
 **quantumsnowball/QuantumSnowball** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.